raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 MESS:00:00:07.146055:0:[    0.000000] Booting Linux on physical CPU 0x0000000000 [0x410fd083]
 ```

 In linux the SSD appears as /dev/nvme0 and the “namespace” as /dev/nvme0n1.
 There will be two partitions /dev/nvme0n1p1 (FAT) and /dev/nvme0n1p2 (EXT4).
-Below we can see that NVMe is used for the boot partition and roofs "/".
+Below we can see that NVMe is used for the boot partition and rootfs "/".
 Run `lsblk`

 ```